norkskargrot/D_Nocker.github.io/content/design/tomcat/index.md

 ## Project Outcome

-Due to changes within the Maverick protocol, the market opportunity which Tomcat was planning to take advatange of in order to provide value dissapeared, and our protocol was forced to shut down.
+Due to changes within the Maverick protocol, the market opportunity which Tomcat was planning to take advatange of in order to provide value dissapeared, and we chose to end the project.

 There were several excellent outcomes of the design work completed here, however.
-Through this project it became clear to the team that our extensive expereince with Defi allowed us to create a strong product quickly, along with a brand to accomany that product.
+Through this project it became clear to the team that our extensive expereince with Defi allowed us to create a strong product quickly, along with a brand to accompany that product.
 We were able to within just a week create a product and brand which appealed to consumers enough to begin the process of community building, and garner some attention to what we were working on.